Winners must use award as outlined in entry

 Owners: Jennifer and Linden Lantz

 Two former music directors, who also happen to be husband and wife, Linden and Jennifer Lantz opened Bandwagon Music and Repair in 2016.
 They’re known for their friendly and helpful atmosphere and have worked diligently to build their business skills from the bottom up.
 This year, they’re celebrating their anniversary by winning a Small Business Award!
-With their $10,000 winnings for business growth, the Lantzs look to add additional brands to their instrument selection and hire their first employee to assist with operations and expand their hours.
+With their $10,000 winnings for business growth, the Lantzs have added additional instrument types to their selection and have hired their first employee to assist with operations and expand their hours.
 For their community, they believe students in smaller suburbs around “Music City, USA” should have access to instruments so they have an equal opportunity to participate in school band classes.
-Therefore, Bandwagon Music will show “musical love” to local schools, like assisting a new band director at a nearby school in starting its first band program and providing a number of instruments that students may use in class, helping a couple of other local school band directors to repair old and purchase new band instruments for their kids, and finally by helping yet another school’s band director by renovating a room to be an official ‘band room’.
+Therefore, Bandwagon Music is showing “musical love” to local schools, like assisting a new band director at a nearby school in starting its first band program and providing a number of instruments that students may use in class, helping a couple of other local school band directors to repair old and purchase new band instruments for their kids, and finally by helping yet another school’s band director by renovating a room to be an official ‘band room’.